Mountain Pose

 Get free estimates from yoga classes near you.

-To get a deeper stretch in Tadasana, try this new arm position.
-You can stretch your arms straight up above your head and interlace the fingers.
+To get a deeper stretch in Tadasana, try this arm position: stretch your arms straight up above your head and interlace the fingers.
 Then turn your hands and push your palms up to face the ceiling.
 This elongates your spine further and expands your chest and shoulders more.